5 Best Sumac Substitutes (Updated 2024)

 Last but certainly not least is vinegar.
 A staple in any pantry – or even as a nifty cleaning tool – vinegar is also strong and sour to the taste.
 It is acidic with a subtle hint of sweetness.

-Because of its complex flavor, and of course its tanginess, vinegar is also a suitable substitute in any dish.
+Because of its complex flavor, and of course its tanginess, vinegar is also a suitable substitute for any dish.
 Because it can come out too robust on the palate, make sure to add it in small amounts.

 Recipes You’ll Love Cooking with Sumac Substitutes